RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 * assign and change the roles of private channel users
 * add/remove/rename private team channels
 * add/remove/modify the members of private teams
-* assign and change the rolse of private team users
+* assign and change the roles of private team users
 * access private channels and private teams in the Directory